phillord/tawny-owl/docs/getting-started.md

 This is an introduction to the Tawny-OWL library.
 It assumes that you have a working Clojure environment; if not please see a [getting started with clojure](getting-started-with-clojure.md) documentation.
+It also assumes that you have a knowledge of OWL and ontologies in general; if not please see the description of [what OWL is](what-is-owl.md).

 Tawny-OWL is a library which supports the production of ontologies using the [Ontology Web Language](http://www.w3.org/TR/owl2-overview/).
 It is designed